March 2022 Asia Week

 Zetterquist galleries was founded in 1992 by Eric J. Zetterquist to present the finest of Asian ceramics throughout the ages.
 Our clients include major museums and the most discerning collectors of Asian ceramics from around the world.

-While most Asian antiquities galleries choose one country and show several different media from that country, Zetterquist chose to show one medium, ceramics, but cover all of the Near and Far East.
+While most Asian antiquities galleries choose one country and show several different media from that country, Zetterquist chose to show one medium, ceramics, but cover all of East Asia.
 The flow of materials with stylistic and technical influences around the region over the past 2,000 years tells a fascinating story that gets more exciting with time.

 Click on "Go to Catalog" for a link to view selected objects in our current exhibition.